How Do Taxes Affect Auto Trade-Ins?August 16, 2021

-The new tax law brings some good news regarding auto trade-ins.
+Hoping to trade-in your vehicle in the coming months?
 Prior to the Tax Cuts and Jobs Act (TCJA), when a taxpayer traded one vehicle for another, no gain or loss was recognized as it qualified as a like-kind exchange under code section 1031.
-Under the Tax Cuts and Jobs Act, this is no longer the case…Learn more.
+Under the Tax Cuts and Jobs Act, that is no longer the case…

-The old rules
+The TCJA rules

 Under the Tax Cuts and Jobs Act (TCJA), the old rules do not apply.
-Starting in 2018, the like-kind exchange treatment is limited to the exchange of real property.
+Starting in 2018, the like-kind exchange treatment was limited to the exchange of real property.
 Exchanges of vehicles after Dec.
 31, 2017 may involve a taxable gain or a loss.